Singled [Out]: A documentary on the rise of the single woman

 MG: At different points in their lives, they have all had the sense of not fitting in because they were single.
 They have struggled with of the pressure of finding a partner, all except Melek, from Istanbul, who has made the choice to be alone.
 The rest of the women we spoke to are all trying to figure out where this desire comes from, that crazy desire to have a partner.
 Where does that desire even originate?
 Is getting a relationship even that great when we enjoy our own company?

-They’ve found that the desire is so embedded and they’re struggling because it has not been achieved.
+MG: We have.
+These women found that the desire is so embedded and they’re struggling because it has not been achieved.
 And that sense of failure affects them because they feel as though they’ve been programmed for attachment.
-Men are afforded the education and autonomy and we get the attachment?
+Men are afforded the education and autonomy and we get stuck with the attachment?
 This programming hasn’t worked.
-But by the end, all the women feel empowered, it is not a sad documentary!
+But by the end, all the women feel empowered, [laughs] it is not a sad documentary!

-FT: What do you think about this whole tick-a-box mentality, where women think that as soon as they get a partner, everything is going to be sweet?
+FT: I assumed it wasn’t sad!
+What do you think about this whole tick-a-box mentality, where women think that as soon as they get a partner, everything is going to be sweet?

 MG: Yes, I wish there were louder voices about what the next part is, about what happens after you get into a relationship.
 It seems like everyone just stops at the wishing for a partner, rather than considering what the rest will really look like.
 We don’t talk about that as much as we should.